ankitvashisht12/Backend/README.md

          }
          ```

-   2. ```GET /v1/discussion/:repoId``` - This route lists all the discussions available in the repository in the order that they were created.
+   2. ```GET [PROTECTED ROUTE] /v1/discussion/:repoId``` - This route lists all the discussions available in the repository in the order that they were created.
       * Request body -
          ```json
          {}